commonsharp/SurvivalProject-Server/README.md

 # 28/03/2017
 * Added full instructions on how to install the game.
-* Added a text file containing all of the korean phrases in the game that needs translating - "korean phrases.txt".
+* Added a text file containing all of the korean phrases in the game that need translating - "korean phrases.txt".

 # 27/03/2017
 * Big match - auto team is working, but the death timer isn't working.